InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 - Start with a limited scope to lower the potential security impact caused by the adoption.
 - List the security concerns and figure out mitigation plans together within the task force.
 - Clearly define the different sharing levels of repositories that you want to use in your organization *(Note: A more elaborate model is described under **Extension: An Additional Sharing Level**)*:
-    - **PUBLIC** - open source: accessible for all SW developers in the world
+    - **PUBLIC** - open source: accessible for all software developers in the world
-    - **SHARED** - inner source: accessible for all SW developers in the company
+    - **SHARED** - inner source: accessible for all software developers in the company
     - **CLOSED** - closed source: only accessible to named individuals in the company

 ## Execution